 How Did Google’s Recent Budget Changes Actually Impact Advertisers?
 [Data]

-Last year, every marketer spending budget in AdWords held their breath at the beginning of October.
+Last year, every marketer spending budget in Google Ads (formerly known as AdWords) held their breath at the beginning of October.
 Why?

 That’s the day Google decided to drop what, upon first glance, appeared to be a bomb: